-Having visted all three in 2021 I have to say each beach is as good as the next so if you arrive and find there’s nowhere to park you won’t miss out by getting back in the car and heading to the next one.
+Having visited all three in 2021 I have to say each beach is as good as the next so if you arrive and find there’s nowhere to park you won’t miss out by getting back in the car and heading to the next one.

 I highly rate this part of the Silver Sands as there are islands close to the shoreline that offer protection from the waves, so it’s possible to safely paddle around on an inflatable, plus those islands will keep kids busy while they poke and prod the many rock pools left behind by the retreating tide.

-The only negative I have is that the car park is quite small with maybe enough space for a dozen cars, but on the other hand that also means there are less people around.
+The only negative I have is that the car park is quite small with maybe enough space for a dozen cars, but on the other hand that also means there are fewer people around.

 Heading a wee bit further north, Camusdarach is frequently rated as one of Scotland’s top-ten beaches and it was used as a set for the cult film Local Hero so it’s very popular with tourists, but unfortunately you’re unlikely to get much seclusion in the height of summer.